jameswilddev/Fau/fau-file-format.md

 A file is to be rejected should:

-- It end while an array is being described.
+- It end before primitive 0xFF is encountered.
 - Two arrays share an identifier.
 - An array use an unrecognized primitive type.
 - A value fail to convert.